cavaliercoder/cavaliercoder.github.io/_drafts/so-i-wrote-a-manifest-what-next.md

 Choosing VCS tool?
 Make sure it is distributed

-Where to store passwords?
+Where to store passwords? (eyaml)

 How to layout roles/profiles? (use GitHub as a reference)

 ## VCS Benefits:
-* It's not "Infrastructure-As-Copy-And-Paste"
+* It's not "Infrastructure-As-Copy-And-Paste" - .baks files,
 * Backup, audit trail, error prevention, deployment, isolation of work, change log, resolve conflicts, definitive versioning